ibm-cloud-docs/containers/cs_network_cluster.md

    {: pre}

 7. Optional: Remove the worker nodes with the previous network metadata from the worker pool.
-  1. In the output of the previous step, note the **ID** and **Private IP** of the worker nodes that you want to remove from the worker pool.
+  1. In the output of the previous step, note the **ID** of the worker nodes that you want to remove from the worker pool.
-  2. Mark the worker node as unschedulable in a process that is known as cordoning.
-When you cordon a worker node, you make it unavailable for future pod scheduling.
+  2. Remove the worker node.
      ```
-     kubectl cordon <worker_private_ip>
-     ```
-     {: pre}
-  3. Verify that pod scheduling is disabled for your worker node.
-     ```
-     kubectl get nodes
-     ```
-     {: pre}
-     Your worker node is disabled for pod scheduling if the status displays **`SchedulingDisabled`**.
-  4. Force pods to be removed from your worker node and rescheduled onto remaining worker nodes in the cluster.
-     ```
-     kubectl drain <worker_private_ip>
-     ```
-     {: pre}
-     This process can take a few minutes.
-  5. Remove the worker node.
-Use the worker ID that you previously retrieved.
-     ```
      ibmcloud ks worker rm --cluster <cluster_name_or_ID> --worker <worker_name_or_ID>
      ```
      {: pre}
-  6. Verify that the worker node is removed.
+  3. Verify that the worker node is removed.
      ```
      ibmcloud ks worker ls --cluster <cluster_name_or_ID> --worker-pool <pool_name>
      ```